*Memo:

 'xmlcharrefreplace'

-replaces the character, which cannot be decoded, with a XML character e.g.ё
+replaces the character, which cannot be encoded, with the XML/HTML numeric character reference format&#num;

 'backslashreplace'

-replaces the character, which cannot be decoded, with\uxxxx
+replaces the character or byte, which cannot be encoded or decoded, with the hexadecimal format\xhh

 - You can create your own error handler with codecs.register_error().